 Dog running / Canicross

-Canicross is for many the easiest way to start sled dog sports.
-In canicross, the dog team moves forward with the dog pulling the runner.
-The dog has suitable pulling harness and the person has a canicross belt around the waist.
-Between them is always an elastic pull line that dampens jerks.
+Canicross is for many the easiest way to start Sled dog sport.
+In canicross, the dog team moves forward so that the dog pulls the runner.
+The dog has suitable pulling harness and the person has a canicross belt on the hip.
+There is always an elastic pull line in between that dampens jerks.

 In canicross, the so-called weakest link is usually the runner, as the dog team mainly moves at the pace the runner can run.
-Of course, the dog can provide significant pulling assistance, but compared to other sled dog sports, the dog's pulling power is not as crucial in canicross.
+Of course, the dog can provide significant pulling assistance, but compared to other sled dog sport disciplines, the dog's pulling power is not as decisive in canicross.
 The sport is therefore easy to practice even at a competitive level with many different types and sizes of dogs.
 Many also practice canicross completely without competitive goals: it is an easy way to improve both your own and the dog's fitness.
-The dog is a great pacer and doing things together gives a whole new boost to normal walks!
+The dog is a great pacer and doing it together gives a whole new boost to normal walks!

-Some dogs start pulling quite naturally, while others may need more encouragement to pull.
-If you want your dog to become a confident puller who does not stop to sniff or get distracted, it is worth practicing pulling just like any other new skill.
+For some dogs, pulling comes naturally, while others may need more encouragement to pull.
+If you want your dog to become a confident puller who does not stop for smells or other distractions, it is worth practicing pulling just like any other new skill.
 It is advisable to start canicross training gradually.
 Pulling the runner is hard work for the dog, so initially the distances are only tens or hundreds of meters.
-If you don’t let the dog get too tired, it will keep its enthusiasm for running.
+If you do not let the dog get too tired, it will keep its enthusiasm for running.

 When can you start canicross?

-Direction, start, and stop commands can be practiced already with a puppy during everyday walks (and reinforced throughout the dog's life).
+You can start practicing directional, start, and stop commands already with a puppy during everyday walks (and continue reinforcing them throughout the dog's life).
 However, for actual pulling training, the dog should be fully grown and healthy.
 A basic level of fitness for both the dog and the runner is a good foundation for starting canicross.
-The runner’s physique is also put to a different test than running without pulling, so supporting muscles and running technique should be in good shape to prevent sports injuries.
+The runner's physique is also put to a different test in the sport than running without pulling, so it is good to have supporting muscles and running technique in shape to prevent sports injuries.
 This is especially emphasized when running with large, strongly pulling dogs – with smaller dogs, the effect of pulling is naturally smaller.

-The threshold to start canicross is very low anyway.
+The threshold for starting canicross is very low anyway.
 For example, compared to bikejoring and skijoring, it is much easier for a person on foot to control the dog.
-Canicross also works well as a starting pulling sport for the dog, even if the goal is to focus later on other sled dog sports.
+Canicross also works well as a starting pulling sport for the dog, even if the goal is to focus later on other sled dog sport disciplines.

 Equipment in good condition from the start